2023 Best Visual & Performing Arts Schools in the Southeast Region

 Top 15% Best Visual & Performing Arts Schools

 Our 2023 rankings named Duke University the best school in the Southeast Region for visual and performing arts students.
-Located in the large city of Durham, Duke is a private not-for-profit college with a fairly large student population.
+Located in the large city of Durham, Duke is a private not-for-profit school with a large student population.

 On average, visual and performing arts graduates from Virginia Tech take out $27,133 in student loans while working on their degree.